AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

    This Synchronization step is recommended when enrollment.csv and user_course_grade.csv are migrated.
 This step enables the Learning Manager database to be in sync with your Migration database and ensures that all users whose records to be migrated in the Sprint are available in Migration database.

 1. You can start the Sprint migration with your uploaded data and content.
-Click **Refresh** link before starting the Sprint Run to sync up the FTP and Content folders with Learning Manager application.
+Click **[!UICONTROL Refresh]** link before starting the Sprint Run to sync up the FTP and Content folders with Learning Manager application.

    ![](assets/sprint1-filesupload.png)
    *Start sprint migration*

-   Click **Start** at the upper-right corner of the page.
-You can click **Stop** at any point in time during Sprint migration process to abort the sprint migration.
+   Click **[!UICONTROL Start]** at the upper-right corner of the page.
+You can click **[!UICONTROL Stop]** at any point in time during Sprint migration process to abort the sprint migration.

    Migration status is displayed on each of the sprint data items and content.
 Check the number of success and failed items as part of migration sprint run.